Imran4424/Machine-Learning/README.md

 We only have input data to work with and don't necessarily know what we are looking for.
 However, we do have a goal.
 We are going to try to find regularities in the input for unsupervised learning.

 We are making an assumption that there is a structure to the input space such that certain pattern occurs more often than the others and we want to see what generally happens and what is not.

+In statistics, this is called density estimation.
+We assume that the input space is structured again as a result certain patterns are going to occur more often than others and we want to look for these patterns so that we can use them in different scenarios.

+In machine learning, this is called clustering.
+The aim is to find clusters or groups of inputs that naturally separate towards each other.